Conquering Low Self-esteem Through Psychotherapy

 EMDR helps process the past hurts and desensitize the unpleasant emotions.
 When the past hurts have been processed and found closure, that is when it is easier for positive messages to find inroads into your brain.

 When you have restored your self-esteem, you will live a liberated authentic life.
 You can cook meals as gifts spiced with love and no longer cook them as obligations poisoned with resentment.
-You will also be able to resist what the world goes after such as branded bags, branded cars, branded things…..
-I like what Morrie said in the book “Tuesdays with Morrie” by Mitch Albom:
+You will also be able to resist what the world goes after such as branded bags, branded cars, branded things, etc. I enjoyed what Morrie said in the book “Tuesdays with Morrie” by Mitch Albom:

 “The culture we have does not make people feel good about themselves.
 And you have to be strong enough to say if the culture doesn’t work, don’t buy it.”